gvsurenderreddy/OCHproxy/README.md

     src/lxml/lxml.etree.c:16:20: fatal error: Python.h: Not found

 You need to install the header files for Python, libXML2 and libXSLT so that pip can compile `pyquery`.
+Sadly, pip is unable to provide these.

-    apt-get install libxml2-dev libxslt1-dev python-dev
+    apt-get install libxml2-dev libxslt1-dev python-dev zlib1g-dev

+*I get a message like this:
+`URLError: <urlopen error [Errno -2] Name or service not known> (file "/usr/lib/python2.7/urllib2.py", line 1181, in do_open)`.
+ How can I fix it?*

+This error occurs whenever OCHproxy tries to open a website that's using HTTPS and SNI.
+If you run

+    python -c 'import ssl; print ssl.HAS_SNI'

+and the result is not `True`, it means that your ssl module has no SNI support.
+That's fine if you can reach all hosters through HTTP but if they force HTTPS (or you want to use it) your best option is to update Python to a more recent version.

 ## Usage